Learn About Cross Contact and How to Avoid It

 What to do if you think you have cross contact?

 Start over.
-There is no way to reverse cross contact.
-Even a small amount can make food unsafe.
+There is no way to reverse cross contact, and even a small amount can make food unsafe.

 - Peeling cheese off a cheeseburger to make it a hamburger